castep-docs/castep-docs/docs/documentation/Getting_Started/built_in_help.md

-CASTEP has an in built help option to assist with using particular keywords.
+CASTEP has a in built help option to assist with using particular keywords.
 Information on using CASTEP can be seen by using:
 ```
 castep -h
 ```